SamsungInternet/snapwat/README.md

-# pwaint
+# snapwat

 **Work in progress...**

-*pwa*int is a doodling app for the web.
+sna*pwa*t is a doodling app for the web.
 It's a demo to showcase progressive web app capabilities such as service workers.

 ## Instructions